 The test began at -20 dB (below level) and the PSD estimates were allowed time to converge at that level.
 Then the test ramped up to 0 dB (full level).
 The PSD plot produced by a sample controller using this technique had a smooth, low-variance graph when below level (Figure 2) and manifested the same characteristics at full level (Figure 3)—giving the appearance of being within the tolerance limits.
-But when the PSD plot displayed by the sample controller at level is compared to the PSD plot displayed by a separate signal analyzer measured at the same time using the same signal, it becomes readily apparent that the sample controller is not showing the real vibrations of the lawn mower blade immediately after the transition to full level—it’s simply shifting up the low-level PSD estimates by 20 dB (Figure 3).
+But when the PSD plot displayed by the sample controller at level is compared to the PSD plot displayed by a separate signal analyzer measured at the same time using the same signal, it becomes readily apparent that the sample controller is not showing the real vibrations of the lawnmower blade immediately after the transition to full level—it’s simply shifting up the low-level PSD estimates by 20 dB (Figure 3).

 Clearly there is a problem.
-Figure 3 demonstrates that the using of a low-level PSD for a high-level test, although displaying a clean, smooth PSD, nevertheless here is hiding the fact that the product being tested is experiencing large vibrations that are outside of the abort lines.
+Figure 3 demonstrates that the use of a low-level PSD for a high-level test, although displaying a clean, smooth PSD, nevertheless here is hiding the fact that the product being tested is experiencing large vibrations that are outside of the abort lines.
 The PSD display of the sample controller here is not reflecting reality, indicating a serious flaw in this methodology.
-What is happening here is that the resonances in the product are shifting when the acceleration amplitude changes, and the controller takes some time to correct for these shifts.
+What is happening here is that the resonances in the product are shifting when the acceleration amplitude changes and the controller takes some time to correct for these shifts.
 It is critical that the engineer be aware of the actual conditions experienced by the product.
-When the true acceleration levels are averaged in with the factor-multiplied low level measurements, the fact that full level vibrations are initially well outside of the abort lines is concealed from the user, and the user is left with the false impression of the test being within tolerance.
+When the true acceleration levels are averaged in with the factor-multiplied low-level measurements, the fact that full level vibrations are initially well outside of the abort lines is concealed from the user, and the user is left with the false impression of the test being within tolerance.

 Non-Updating of the PSD